-Figure 4-11 shows the order in which the database server executes purpose functions if the insert, delete, or in-place update has an associated WHERE clause.
+The following figure shows the order in which the database server executes purpose functions if the insert, delete, or in-place update has an associated WHERE clause.

 Figure 4-11.
-INSERT, DELETE, or UPDATE in a Subquery
+INSERT, DELETE, or UPDATE in a subquery

-Figure 4-12 shows the more complicated case in which am\getnext returns multiple rows to the database server.
+The following figure shows the more complicated case in which am\getnext returns multiple rows to the database server.
 In either case, the database server calls am\insert, am\delete, or am\update once per row.

 Figure 4-12.
-Returning Multiple Rows That Qualify for INSERT, DELETE, or UPDATE
+Returning multiple rows that qualify for INSERT, DELETE, or UPDATE